Abutia: History

 Abutia is a traditional area in Ghana with Teti, Agorve and Kloe as its three (3) main towns.

-In colonial time Abutia was part of Togoland as German Colony from 1884 to 1916 and British Colony from 1916 to 1945.
+In colonial time Abutia was part of Togoland as German Colony from 1884 to 1916 and British Protectorate from 1916 to 1945.

 When Ghana gained independence on 6 March 1957, Abutia became part of the Republic of Ghana.

 In 1992 the parliament enacted the new constitution of the Republic of Ghana, in which the traditional areas got cultural sovereignty (subnational monarchy).
 In 2008 a special decree of the chieftaincy was established.

 Since 1998 the Togbe (King) and traditional ruler is Togbe Abutia Kodzo Gidi V.

 Geography and Territory

 The traditional national territory of Abutia is located between latitudes 6.33˚ 3ˈ N and 6.93˚ 6ˈ N and longitudes 0.17˚ 4ˈ E and 0.53˚ 39ˈ E. It shares boundaries with the Afadjato area to the North, the Adaklu District to the South, South Dayi District to the West, Ho Municipal and the Republic of Togo to the East.

-It has a total land area of 1.002,79 km².
+It has a total land area of 1.002,79 km2.